Giorgio Armani: 2008–2025: later career

 In 2011, Armani became the first luxury designer to accept Livia Giuggioli Firth's Green Carpet Challenge to highlight sustainable fashion created out of recycled plastics and fabrics.
 His designs for the challenge were a dress for her and a tuxedo for her then-husband, actor Colin Firth.
 In 2015, Armani was an artist who was a part of the Paris Photography Public Programme.
 This event helped showcase a variety of special exhibitions.
 As an official partner, Armani's ACQUA #6, represented works that focus on the theme of water in photography.
 As of 2017, he had an annual turnover of $1.6 billion and a personal fortune of $8.1 billion.

-In 2019, he introduced his first fine jewelry collection during Haute Couture Week in Paris.
+In 2019, he introduced his first fine jewellery collection during Haute Couture Week in Paris.
 The 2022 "Josephine" collection, inspired by Joséphine de Beauharnais, incorporated paisley motifs with chalcedony and grey diamonds.
 His fine jewelry has since been worn by celebrities, including Sophia Loren, Brie Larson, and Brooke Shields, at high-profile events.
 Armani designed many stage outfits for pop superstar Lady Gaga, including those worn on her record-breaking Monster Ball Tour and Born This Way Ball Tour.
 He also designed for many high-profile award shows, such as the 52nd Grammy Awards and the 2010 MTV Video Music Awards.